sharvari-deshp/TruthDrift/README.md

 - Graph generation (graphsAnalysis.py)
 - Streamlit UI (app.py)

-External Concepts (Not Code):
+External Concepts (Not Code) have been Derived From :
 - TF-IDF and cosine similarity (standard NLP techniques)
 - Logistic regression (scikit-learn documentation)
 - GloVe embeddings (Stanford NLP resources)

-No code was copied from external repositories.
+There was no code that was copied from external repositories.

 ## Reproducibility